siphiwebogatsu/siphiwebogatsu.github.io/_pages/about.md

 🎯: Research interests are spatial statistics, supervised learning and personal and digital finance.

-🎨: On my spare time, I tutor undergrad economics and statistics to first-year students in Cape Town.
+🎨: On my spare time, I love hiking 🥾 and then a glass of Devil's Peak beer 🍺 with friends.
+My favorite is Silvermine Nature Reserve.